dtscalibration/python-dts-calibration/docs/examples/notebooks/10Align_double_ended_measurements.ipynb.rst

-Because our loaded files were already nicely aligned, we are purposely offsetting the forward and backward channel by 3 \`spacial indices'.
+Because our loaded files were already nicely aligned, we are purposely offsetting the forward and backward channel by 3 \`spacial indices’.

 .. code:: ipython3